-Strategy 1: Promote historic resources and the values of historic preservation.
+Promote the City's historic and cultural resources, and the values of historic and cultural preservation.

-- Improve social media presence of historic resources - Emphasize the importance of documenting specific cultural groups such as African Americans, American Indians and Hispanics. - Plan and promote a special activity during National Preservation Week in May of each year.
+- Improve social media presence of historic resources. - Emphasize the importance of documenting specific cultural groups such as African Americans, American Indians and Hispanics. - Plan and promote a special activity during National Preservation Week in May of each year.